Universal Fingerprinting: Capacity and Random-Coding Exponents: Conclusion

 Second, single-user decoders are simple but suboptimal.
 Such decoders assign a score to each user based on his individual fingerprint and the received data, and declare guilty those users whose score exceeds some threshold.
 While this is a reasonable approach, performance can be improved by making joint decisions about the coalition.
 Similarly, the fingerprinting schemes proposed in \cite{Tardos03} and in much of the signal processing literature might be improved by adopting a joint-decision principle, at the expense of increased decoding complexity.

+Finally, several information-theoretic approaches to fingerprinting have been studied in the two years since this paper was submitted for publication, including work on spherical fingerprinting by the author \cite{Moulin09-ICASSP} and his coworkers Wang \cite{Moulin09-ITA} and Jourdas \cite{Jourdas09}, on blind fingerprinting \cite{Wang06,Wang08}, on binary fingerprinting under the Boneh-Shaw model by Amiri and Tardos \cite{Amiri09}, Huang and Moulin \cite{Huang09,Huang09b}, and Furon and P\'{e}rez-Freire \cite{Furon09}, as well as research on two-level fingerprinting codes by Anthapadmanabhan and Barg \cite{Barg09}.

+Particularly noteworthy is \cite{Amiri09}, which presents a random coding scheme closely related to ours, with a joint decoder (improving on Tardos' earlier work \cite{Tardos03}) that maximizes a penalized empirical mutual information criterion, similarly to Plotnik and Satt's universal decoder for the random MAC \cite{Plotnik91}.
+Amiri and Tardos use ordinary empirical mutual information instead of our empirical mutual information $\oI$ of $K$ variables.
+While both choices are capacity-achieving, ours is geared towards obtaining better error exponents, as is the case for the classical MAC decoding problem \cite{Liu96}.
+The paper \cite{Amiri09} also outlines the proof of a converse theorem for the so-called {\em weak fingerprinting model}, in which a helper discloses all colluders except one to the decoder.

 {\bf Acknowledgments.} The author is very grateful to Dr.~Ying Wang for reading several drafts of this paper and making comments and suggestions that have improved it.
-He also thanks Yen-Wei Huang, Prof.~Barg, and the anonymous reviewers for helpful comments.
+He also thanks Yen-Wei Huang, Dr.~Prasanth Anthapadmanabhan, Profs.~Barg and Tardos, and the anonymous reviewers for helpful comments and corrections; and Prof.~Raymond Yeung and an anonymous reviewer of \cite{Wang08} for bringing references \cite{Han78} and \cite{Plotnik91}, respectively, to our attention.

 {\Alph{section}.\arabic{equation}}